The best WhatsApp alternatives in 2025

 WhatsApp is almost ubiquitous in many regions of the world.
 It's an important tool for businesses and personal communication, with its brand recognition and popularity making it the go-to option for a lot of people.
 Particularly for cross-platform communication, where you can't just rely on iMessage of Google Messages.

 However recent developments have started hammering home WhatsApp's relationship to parent company Facebook.
 The same Facebook that's almost constantly in the news for some major controversy or another.
-The controversy over the WhatsApp privacy policy, which many understood to mean WhatsApp would start sharing more information with Facebook — with rumors that the contents of messages may also be accessible.
+The controversy over the WhatsApp privacy policy from a few years ago caused many people to fear that WhatsApp would start sharing more information with Facebook — with rumors that the contents of messages may also be accessible.

 WhatsApp denied these claims, and insisted that not only were messages safe and inaccessible thanks to end-to-end encryption, the privacy policy only meant Facebook would be able to access data from how you interact with businesses on the platform.
 But it hammered home just how close the two companies really are.

-Similarly the recent global Facebook outage saw the social media giant's systems go down across the world — and it affected all Facebook-owned services, WhatsApp included.
-The outage lasted for several hours, and anyone who relied on WhatsApp (or Facebook) for communication was completely cut off.
+Similarly we've seen some major global Facebook outages send the social media giant's systems offline across the world.
+This affected all Facebook-owned services including Whatsapp.
+The worst outage lasted for several hours, and anyone who relied on WhatsApp (or Facebook) for communication was completely cut off.
+Meta itself has been in the news over controversial decisions by CEO Mark Zuckerberg, which many speculate is the billionaire trying to curry favor with President Donald Trump.

 It's incidents like these that might make you want to leave WhatsApp for good.
 Or at the very least sort out an alternative in case the app ever becomes inaccessible again.